ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 ### 6.2.
 Testing, Pilot Operation, Rollout {#testing-pilot-rollout}
 Planning and coordination of testing, pilot operation, and rollout is handled by the client's project lead.

 The actual technical implementation is carried out by the client.
-If the client’s IT service provider also manages the client systems, the client team supports integration of the software (logon script, scheduled task, desktop shortcut).
+If the client's IT service provider also manages the client systems, the client team supports integration of the software (logon script, scheduled task, desktop shortcut).

 In case of fundamental technical issues, the mail product management team assists with root cause analysis, develops solution proposals, and, if necessary, establishes contact with the software vendor.